Your Future with an Online RN-to-BSN from Widener

 Obtaining your BSN is also the first step toward earning your master’s degree in nursing, which will qualify you to teach clinical courses for nurses who are studying for their BSN.
 Many nursing programs struggle to find enough qualified nursing instructors to meet their growing population of BSN students.
 If you enjoy teaching your valuable skills to others, then you may find a career as a nursing instructor to be extremely rewarding.

-According to the Bureau of Labor Statistics, the nursing industry will see a job growth of 22.2 percent from now until 2018, representing more growth than nearly any other occupation.
+According to the Bureau of Labor Statistics, the nursing career outlook is promising, with a job growth of 22.2 percent from now until 2018, representing more growth than nearly any other occupation.
 Students with a BSN from Widener are prepared to lead the discipline and to add value to their own organizations through their advanced nursing knowledge and experience.
 A bachelor’s degree in nursing will equip you to assume a leadership role and guide nursing staff development, administrative policies, and patient care standards.

 Typically, the RN-to-BSN program takes three years to complete.
 But current RNs with some experience under their belts are in an excellent position to put their professional nursing knowledge toward a BSN program.
 Widener’s online RN-to-BSN students can transfer up to 33 credits based on work experience.
 That means a year from now, you could begin climbing the nursing career ladder by applying for promotions and other job opportunities.